 \section{Experimental Details}

-Our framework has two main hyperparameters - range of action duration, which is specified by $\dtmin$ and $\dtmax$, and planning horizon.
+Among the set of hyperparameters in our framework, the two crucial ones are the range of action duration, which is specified by $\dtmin$ and $\dtmax$, and the planning horizon.
 Rather than controlling both these values, $\dtmin$ is always set to $\dtenv$, and modifying $\dtmax$ controls the range.

-For the environments Cartpole and Mountain Car, we use values of planning horizon from prior work for the standard framework, and adjust the depth for $A_{\tea}$ by exploring related values.
-We cannot do this for MuJoCo-based environments since we set the frameskip parameter to 1.
-Rather we perform a search over some potential values for the planning horizon for the standard framework and $\dtmax$ and planning horizon for our framework and choose the configuration with the best performance.
+\textbf{Details for Cartpole, Mountain Car and MuJoCo : } For the environments Cartpole and Mountain Car, we use values of planning horizon from prior work for the standard framework, and adjust the depth for $A_{\tea}$ by exploring related values.
+We could not do this for MuJoCo-based environments since we set the frameskip parameter to 1.
+Rather we searched over some potential values for the planning horizon for the standard framework, and $\dtmax$ and planning horizon for our framework and chose the configuration with the best performance.
 The other hyperparameters related to online training have been borrowed from \cite{chua2018deep}.

 \textbf{Details for Dubins Car environment : } The default timescale for the environment is $0.2$ while $\dtmax$ for our formulation is 20.
 Setting $\dtmax$ to such a large value allows us to have the same value across maps and just allow more time for optimization.
 The planning horizon needs to be tuned for different maps. \Cref{tab:environment_parameters} contains the planning horizon for the maps used in the experiments.
 Note that for our experiment with the cave-mini map, we reduce $\dtmax$ to prevent the agent from completing the map in a few decision steps.